• Skip to primary navigation

 2. Press the Power button to restart the computer and wait as the computer tries to fix the problem and ends up with a black screen.

-3. Leave the Computer on Black screen for about 3 to 4 hours.
+3. Leave the computer on Black screen for about 3 to 4 hours.

-2. Use Automatic Repair
+2. Use Startup Repair

 1. Power OFF the computer by using the Power button.